varundineshan/excel_analyzer/README.md

 # excel_analyzer
 flask app to upload and analyze excel sheet
+This is a prototype appication created using flask,python3x,ajax and jquery.

+funtionality->upload excel sheet and process various functionalities.